Vasutamizh/food_delivery_app_react_native/README.md

     -- Node (v18)
     -- Android Studio(Without Android Virtual Emulator -- uncheck this during installation).
+    -- Supabase Account that consists of bucket(Storage) with food images, Table(foods, cart), Authentication(Email provider with user details in the supabase account for auth).
+    -- The created project URL & Annon Key for the supabase API.

 If your using real mobile phone as output screem then, you need adb.